-What your doctor may not remember to tell you about hot laser treatment is that certain foods and medications can increase the photosensitivity of your skin so that heating spreads to tissues where it is not supposed to go.
-The high blood pressure medications known as ACE-inhibitors (usually drugs that end in -il, such as lisinopril, ramapril, or verapamil) increase the sensitivity of the skin to light.
+What your doctor may not remember to tell you about hot laser treatment is that certain foods and medications can increase the photosensitivity9 of your skin so that heating spreads to tissues where it is not supposed to go.
+The h9igh blood pressure medications known as ACE-inhibitors (usually drugs that end in -il, such as lisinopril, ramapril, or verapamil) increase the sensitivity of the skin to light.
 St. John’s wort, psoralea, dong quai, angelica, and vegetables in the carrot family also increase the sensitivity of the skin to light.
 Light-sensitive skin is more likely to be burned during the procedure and more likely to produce a “sloppy” result from the acne laser treatment.

 If you have an inflammatory skin condition, such as cystic acne, psoriasis, or eczema, laser treatment may make it worse (where the laser is used).
 And if you have a viral skin infection, such as herpes or cold sores, exposure to laser light may activate the virus and cause inflammation that is far worse than acne.
 It is important that your doctor starts work at the bottom of your face, to maintain the greatest possible flexibility of your facial skin.

 It is extremely important to follow the doctor’s orders exactly after the procedure.
-It is never a good idea to use a detergent cleanser on skin recently treated with laser.
+It is never a good idea to use a detergent cleanser on skin recently treated with laser10.
 It is always essential to protect the skin from sunlight for up to two weeks after the procedure.
 (These precautions are not necessary with at-home acne laser treatment.)